-If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance
+If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance was appointed last year and continues to serve on the Community Development Advisory Council, as well.

 KHA is not designated as troubled.